-Our main theorem is an impossibility result, in which we show that an adversarially chosen initial state and schedule can prevent desirable system behavior.
-But an arbitrary schedule might never let some or all nodes react, or might stop activating them after some time.
-We limit this adversarial power (thereby strengthening our impossibility result) by restricting our attention to \emph{fair} schedules, which never permanently stop activating any node.
+Our main theorem is an impossibility result, in which we show that an adversarially chosen initial history and schedule can prevent desirable system behavior.
+Notice that an arbitrary schedule might never allow some or all nodes to react, or might stop activating them after some time.
+Hence, we limit this adversarial power (thereby strengthening our impossibility result) by restricting our attention to \emph{fair} schedules, which never permanently stop activating any node.